berserkware/waffleweb/docs/Reference/app.py.rst

 ``class waffleweb.WaffleApp(appName, middleware=[])``
 =====================================================

-The WaffleApp object is what you attach your views to.
+The WaffleApp object is what you attach your views and app specific middleware to.

 **Parameters:**
  - **appName** (``str``) - The name of your app.